sidnandoskar5/newmesalon/README.md

-# Elegance Salon - Professional Beauty Services Website
+# Glow and Shine Beauty Salon - Professional Beauty Services Website

 A modern, responsive React website for a unisex salon in India, showcasing professional beauty and grooming services for men, women, and kids.